Indian MRCA competition: Additional Rafale procurement

-On 9 April 2025, ThePrint reported that MRFA would be a government-to-government (G2G) deal of 114 Rafale jets for the Indian Air Force and negotiations would begin soon.
-This was reported the same day when the Cabinet Committee on Security cleared the procurement of 26 Rafale-M jets for the Navy.
-While most of the jets will be manufactured domestically through Dassault's collaboration with an Indian counterpart, initial batches of the jets will be delivered in flyaway condition from France.
+On 9 April 2025, ThePrint reported that the MRFA would be a government-to-government (G2G) deal of 114 Rafale jets for the Indian Air Force and negotiations would begin soon.
+On the same day, the Cabinet Committee on Security cleared the procurement of 26 Rafale-M jets for the Navy.
+While most of the jets will be manufactured domestically through Dassault's collaboration with an Indian counterpart, the initial batches of the jets will be delivered in fly away condition from France.

-As of 11 August 2025, IAF is actively pursuing for the G2G deal of Rafale under MRFA to meet its urgent need amid depleting fighter strength.
-The IAF is expected to soon submit a document to the Ministry of Defence for the procurement programme to be accorded the Acceptance of Necessity (AoN) by the Defence Acquisition Council (DAC).
-Additionally, Rafale's existing infrastructure at air bases where the jet is deployed — Hasimara and Ambala — can host at least one more squadron of the jet each.
-An announcement related with the programme is also expected soon.
+As of 11 August, IAF was actively pursuing the project to meet its urgent need amid depleting fighter strength.
+The IAF would soon submit a document to the Ministry of Defence for the procurement programme to obtain the Acceptance of Necessity (AoN) by the Defence Acquisition Council (DAC).
+The existing infrastructure installed at the home bases of Rafale squadrons — Hasimara and Ambala — is capable of accommodating at least one more squadron of the aircraft each.

-The proposal document, officially the Statement of Case (SoC), was received by the Ministry of Defence a few days earlier, as of 12 September.
-The proposal was under consideration by the Finance Division, chaired by Secretary (Defence Finance), after which will then be moved to the Defence Procurement Board, chaired by the Defence Secretary, and eventually to the Defence Acquisition Council, chaired by the Defence Minister.
-The jets will be produced in India with at least 60% indigenous content and the programme would be worth around ₹2 lakh crore.
+The proposal document, officially the Statement of Case (SoC), was received by the Ministry of Defence in early September.
+The proposal was being considered by the Finance Division, chaired by Secretary (Defence Finance); after which it would be moved to the Defence Procurement Board, chaired by the Defence Secretary; and eventually to the Defence Acquisition Council, chaired by the Defence Minister.
 If approved, these jets might be integrated with long-range air-to-ground missiles.

-The deal, as of 17 September, has been moved to fast track procurement mode with the deal expected to be signed in the next year.
-Additionally, the 18 aircraft (one squadron) are to be delivered in fly away condition from France within 18 months of contract signing while the first jet with Made in India parts will be rolled out within the next fiscal year, 2026–27.
-These jets are likely of F4.1 standard while IAF's existing F3-R standard jets, with 13 India-specific enhancements, is likely to be further upgraded to the latest standard.

-As reported on 22 October 2025, the defence ministry has termed the proposal of the Air Force as "incomplete" and called for more talks with Dassault for the procurement.
-The ministry believes that much higher indigenous content is possible in the warplane.
-The bulk production of the aircraft must be done in India with an Indian production partner after few batches of aircraft are inducted in flyaway condition.
-The indigenous content must be 75% or above, against the proposed 10-15%.
+The deal had been moved to fast track procurement mode by 17 September and could be signed in the next year.
+These jets would likely be of F4.1 standard while IAF's existing F3-R standard jets, with 13 India-specific enhancements, is likely to be further upgraded to the latest standard.
+However, in October, the defence ministry had termed the Air Force proposal as "incomplete" and called for more talks with Dassault for the procurement.
+The ministry believed that much a higher indigenous content is possible in the warplane against the proposed 10-15%.